badar80/Python/README.md

 ## How users can get started with the project

 **Import Historical Forex Data**: Obtain historical forex data in CSV format or use the sample data provided in the repository.
 Place the data in the relevant directory.
-This Historical data can either be found online, or downloaded from a variety of FX broker platforms by downloading the platform and navigating to the files section and export data options.
+Different time periods for this Historical data can either be found online, or downloaded from a variety of FX broker platforms by downloading the platform and navigating to the files section and export data options.